What are the Symptoms of 1st Stage of Breast Cancer?

 Nipple Changes

 Signs like an inverted nipple, flattened nipple, or clear or bloody discharge from the breast can sometimes be seen in the early stage of this cancer.
-Frequent discharge from the nipple can be a sign of metastatic breast cancer.
+Nipple discharge, especially if bloody or spontaneous, may be a sign of breast cancer but is not specific to metastatic disease.

 Skin Changes